-- Only operates on the rules and each individual packet. - ► No state information is generated when processing a packet.
+- · Only operates on the rules and each individual packet. - No state information is generated when processing a packet.

-- Only operates on the rules and each individual packet. - ► No state information is generated when processing a packet. - Keeping state is expensive and needs fast memory.
+- · Only operates on the rules and each individual packet. - No state information is generated when processing a packet. - · Keeping state is expensive and needs fast memory.

-- Only operates on the rules and each individual packet. - ► No state information is generated when processing a packet. - Keeping state is expensive and needs fast memory. - Only few rules: stateless filtering may be faster - O(# rules)
+- · Only operates on the rules and each individual packet. - No state information is generated when processing a packet. - · Keeping state is expensive and needs fast memory. - Only few rules: stateless filtering may be faster - O(# rules)

-- Only operates on the rules and each individual packet. - ► No state information is generated when processing a packet. - Keeping state is expensive and needs fast memory. - Only few rules: stateless filtering may be faster - O(# rules) - Many rules: statefull filtering may be faster - ► Majority matches first rule, O(1) lookup
+- · Only operates on the rules and each individual packet. - No state information is generated when processing a packet. - · Keeping state is expensive and needs fast memory. - Only few rules: stateless filtering may be faster - O(# rules) - · Many rules: stateful filtering may be faster - Majority matches first rule, $\mathcal{O}(1)$ lookup

-- Only operates on the rules and each individual packet. - ► No state information is generated when processing a packet. - Keeping state is expensive and needs fast memory. - Only few rules: stateless filtering may be faster - O(# rules) - Many rules: statefull filtering may be faster - Majority matches first rule, O(1) lookup - Possible DOS attacks - ► sending packets which need O(# rules) processing - Filling the state table
+- · Only operates on the rules and each individual packet. - No state information is generated when processing a packet. - · Keeping state is expensive and needs fast memory. - Only few rules: stateless filtering may be faster - O(# rules) - · Many rules: stateful filtering may be faster - Majority matches first rule, O(1) lookup - Possible DOS attacks - sending packets which need $\mathcal{O}(\text{\# rules})$ processing - Filling the state table

-- Only operates on the rules and each individual packet. - ► No state information is generated when processing a packet. - Keeping state is expensive and needs fast memory. - Only few rules: stateless filtering may be faster - O(# rules) - Many rules: statefull filtering may be faster - Majority matches first rule, O(1) lookup - Possible DOS attacks - ▶ sending packets which need O(# rules) processing - Filling the state table - Many network boxes have stateless firewall features embedded - Router access lists - Some switches
+- · Only operates on the rules and each individual packet. - No state information is generated when processing a packet. - · Keeping state is expensive and needs fast memory. - · Only few rules: stateless filtering may be faster - O(# rules) - · Many rules: stateful filtering may be faster - Majority matches first rule, O(1) lookup - Possible DOS attacks - sending packets which need $\mathcal{O}(\text{\# rules})$ processing - Filling the state table - Many network boxes have stateless firewall features embedded - Router access lists - Some switches - ...